influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/introduction/installation.md

 sudo service influxdb start
 ```

-Or if your operating system is using systemd:
+Or if your operating system is using systemd (Ubuntu 15.04+, Debian 8+):

 ```bash
 sudo apt-get update && sudo apt-get install influxdb